lightly-ai/lightly/docs/source/getting_started/platform.rst

           `TypeError: Object of type ndarray is not JSON serializable`.

+.. _plaform-sampling:

 Sampling
 ----------------

 Before you start sampling make sure you have created a dataset and uploaded images and embeddings.
-See `Create a Dataset`_.
+See :ref:`Create a Dataset <platform-create-dataset>`.

 Now, let's get started with sampling!